 Related Post: The Easy Trick to Save Tons of Money on Groceries

 I tell ya, I’d love to see what a cable company makes in the run of a month.
 Then again, maybe not.
 I’m sure it would make me sick.
 If you’ve been around my blog for a while, you know I can’t stand the costs of cable TV.
-Our cable bill at my house was roughly $300/month. (mind you, that also included home phone and internet, but still).
+The cable bill at my house was roughly $300/month. (mind you, that also included home phone and internet, but still).
 Believe me, you can survive without cable.
-We have a Netflix membership and I often catch up on news and the such via online streaming over the web.
+I have a Netflix membership and I often catch up on news and the such via online streaming over the web.
 Often times you could even subscribe to more than one membership site for way less than what your cable would cost.

 Related Post: Quick Guide: The Cash Envelope System